alienskaterrr/dms1-bloggg/posts/week_seven.md

 Week seven session one!

 Today marks the beginning of our third assessment task- I am quite taken aback by how fast time seems to be moving within this course.
-This task being to create a transformation within unity- or an environment representing one.
+The task dictates we are to create a transformation within unity- or an environment representing one.
 We began with a small demonstration on how to create/implement a 3D object and further apply a material to it.
 Of course I had to go with Sonic the Hedgehog, only the finest of pngs.
 I explored with different shapes and quickly realised that horizontal/rectangular shapes work best